-But one of the things I was reminded of this tax season that I really do miss are the tax benefits for buying and owning a home.
+But one of the things I was reminded of for this upcoming tax season that I really do miss is the tax deductions for homeowners.

 Seriously, owning a home can not only give you a cheaper monthly payment than renting but in many cases, the tax benefits make the decision a no-brainer.

-Because this is such a heated debate, I am going to cover the main tax benefits you’ll see when you own a home.
-From there, you can make a decision on what’s right for you.
+We’re going to cover the main tax benefits you’ll see when you own a home.
+From there, you can decide on what’s right for you.